-One of the key elements of such experience is the delivery of the guide and that is one of the most challenging parts of the service as there is barely a chance to have a one-size-fits-all option that will be satisfying to the majority of the customer.
+One of the critical elements of such experience is the delivery of the guide, and that is one of the most challenging parts of the service as there is barely a chance to have a one-size-fits-all option that will be satisfying to the majority of the customer.

-However, implementation of Augmented Reality offers a very interesting thing - much more customized and personalized guiding experience.
-Not only the tourist would be able to choose the style and content of guiding but they can also customize so that it will cover the topics they are interested in.
-For example, one type of narration for kids and the other for adults.
+However, implementation of Augmented Reality offers an exciting thing - much more customized and personalized guiding experience.
+Not only the tourist would be able to choose the style and content of guiding, but they can also customize so that it will cover the topics they are interested in — for example, one type of narration for kids and the other for adults.

-On the other hand, there is a possibility for the tourist of making their own customized tours filled with comments and routes of their own distributed via some kind of interest-specific network.
-While it definitely seems far-fetched, it is something that will probably occur somewhere down the line with the development of the technology.
+On the other hand, there is a possibility for the tourist of making their customized tours filled with comments and routes of their own distributed via interest-specific network.
+While it seems far-fetched, it is something that will probably occur somewhere down the line with the development of the technology.

 Enter Virtual Reality Travel.

-“Try before you buy” option is probably the most obvious use of VR in the Travel and Tourism industry.
-Basically, VR travel experience is an ultimate mean of giving the most immersive and engaging presentation of the proposed journey.
-With sight and sound and even interactivity to a certain extent - VR videos can provide everything customer needs to know in order to make his mind.
+“Try before you buy” option is probably the most apparent use of VR in the Travel and Tourism industry.
+VR travel experience is the ultimate mean of giving the most immersive and engaging presentation of the proposed journey.
+With sight and sound and even interactivity to a certain extent - VR videos can provide everything customer needs to know to make his mind.

 All that gives a better understanding of an offer to the customer and as such can be an invaluable tool in making deals without excessive sugar coating.

 History is a fascinating thing.
 Walking on the remnants of the things long past is an incredible experience.
 But what if we take a step further and attempt to recreate the events of the past?
 Even better, right?
 Historical reconstructions are always popular and at times it offers a much more profound second-hand experience of a recreated era.
 And Virtual Reality can make it even more effective.